TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-guestagentplugininstallcommandprocessingfailed.md

 # GuestAgentPluginInstallCommandProcessingFailed

 <!--issueDescription-->
 Extension failed to start.
-This can be due to run time environment failure.
+This can be due to runtime environment failure.
 <!--/issueDescription-->

 To resolve this issue:
-- Ensure the latest [.NET is installed](https://docs.microsoft.com/dotnet/framework/install/) and running on the Windows VM
+- Ensure that the latest [.NET is installed](https://docs.microsoft.com/dotnet/framework/install/) and running on the Windows VM
-- Ensure Python 2.7 is installed on Linux VM, check if the [Linux Operating system meets the OS requirements](https://docs.microsoft.com/azure/backup/backup-support-matrix-iaas#operating-system-support-linux)
+- Ensure that Python 2.7 is installed on Linux VM and check if the [Linux Operating system meets the OS requirements](https://docs.microsoft.com/azure/backup/backup-support-matrix-iaas#operating-system-support-linux)